Contents at a Glance...

 This is why you need to get a copy of your report from all three credit bureaus.
 This is what is called a tri merge credit report.
 You do not have to order a credit report from each bureau.
 You can get a tri merge credit report from many different sources.

-Check Credit Score Online
+You Can Check Credit Your Score Online

 If you are planning on buying a new home it is good to let the mortgage company, where you plan to apply for financing, retrieve your credit report.